 Edgar Degas

-The mushroom bowl was inspired by the shape from a branch left behind at the Thrip-mere car park area in the Pentland Hills.
-Having turned the log I believe it came from a silver birch tree.
+The mushroom bowl was made from a branch left behind at the Thrip-mere car park area in the Pentland Hills.
 The exterior shape and colouring came from the Mushroom / toad stools scattered around the area.
-The interior wood is a palish colour with some spalted spots
+Having turned the log, I believe it came from a silver birch tree.

 Turned from a limb of a Hawthorne tree taken down by foresters to clear a path for a larger tree to fall on the banks of the Murieston Water in West Lothian.
 The bowl features a band of Titan green sea shells and green soap stone which I feel will give it a definite presence in home.